What’s sodium polyacrylate?

 Sodium polyacrylate is a white granular or powder polymer which looks like sugar.

-As a kind of super absorbent polymer (SAP), it has strong absorbency for hundreds times its own weight in water.
+As a kind of super absorbent polymer (SAP), it has strong absorbency for hundreds of times its own weight in water.

 The safety of sodium polyacrylate